garrytaulu/FussballManager/README.md

 * client/ - Contains frontend code
 * .gitignore - Standard git ignore
 * Gemfile - Ruby's dependancy managment
-* Gemfile.lock - Required for Heroku deployment
+* Gemfile.lock - Specifies which gem versions where installed (required for Heroku deployment)
 * Procfile - Heroku's deployment file, tells Heroku how to start the app
 * README.md - This file

 Notes:

-To create a new Rails application, you use the command `rails new *dir*` which creates a full project scaffold.
+To create a new Rails application, you use the command `rails new <dir>` which creates a full project scaffold.
 This scaffold references various config files that are required to start the application correctly.
-In order for us to have the Rails app under the 'server' dir, and still be runnable by Heroku, we need the 'script' dir in the root AND we need to modify the 'script/rails' file to reference the new config file location., i.e.:
+In order for us to have the Rails app under the 'server' dir, and still be runnable by Heroku, we need the 'script' dir in the root AND we need to modify the 'script/rails' file to reference the new config file location, i.e.:

 ```
 APP_PATH = File.expand_path('../../config/application',  __FILE__)
 require File.expand_path('../../config/boot',  __FILE__)
 ```

-needs to be changed to:
+needs to be changed to (changes are surounded by `{}`):

 ```
-APP_PATH = File.expand_path('../../**server/**config/application',  __FILE__)
+APP_PATH = File.expand_path('../../{server}config/application',  __FILE__)
-require File.expand_path('../../**server/**config/boot',  __FILE__)
+require File.expand_path('../../{server/}config/boot',  __FILE__)
 ```